actigraph/CentrePointWebhookDocumentation/README.md

 > ActiGraph's CentrePoint Webhook system is inspired by GitHub's Webhook API.
 There are many simularities if you are familiar with their system.

-Webhooks allow you to build or set up integrations which subscribe to certain events on ActiGraph's CentrePoint system.
+Webhooks allow you to build or set up integrations which subscribe to certain events on ActiGraph's CentrePoint ecosystem.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
 Webhooks can be used to update an external system or just for simple notifications.

-Webhooks can be configured on a Study.
+Webhooks can be setup per study configuration.
 Once configured, they will be triggered each time one or more subscribed events occurs on that Study.

-At this time, you can create only one webhook per Study.
+At this time, webhooks will have to be setup by someone at ActiGraph.
+Please contact  [Actigraph](http://www.actigraphcorp.com/support/contact-support/) to register a new webhook.

 - [Overview](https://github.com/actigraph/WebhookDocumentation)
 - [Creating Webhooks](creating_webhooks.md)